 So what do I do when the urge strikes for something sweet, gooey and rich?
 Well...
 I'd probably make this 5 Minute Sticky Toffee Pudding (or at least it's what I'll be making from this day forth)

-Yea, I know, it kinda looks like something a cow might leave behind in a pasture, but stop looking at the picture for a moment and focus on my words.
-Despite it's pock-marked appearance, the date sweetened pudding has a moist fluffy texture like a good sponge cake, and it tastes like like caramel and vanilla.
+Yea, I know, it kinda looks like something you might find on an alien planet, but stop looking at the picture for a moment and focus on my words.
+Despite its pock-marked appearance, the date sweetened pudding has a moist fluffy texture like a good sponge cake, and it tastes like caramel and vanilla.
 The sticky toffee sauce that sits at the bottom of the mug creates a layer of dense custard that tastes like butter caramel, and the remaining sauce flows down the side of the cake like a delectable toffee volcano.
 When paired with a scoop of vanilla ice cream, the hot pudding melts some of the ice cream, which flows into the sauce creating rivers of cool vanilla bounded by lakes of molten toffee.

 I like to think that I'm a pretty decent writer, but I can't find words to describe how good this combination is.
 And to think... this recipe almost went into the reject pile.
 Actually I'd already decided that it wasn't going to get posted based on the way it looks, and yet somehow I ended up making it another four times before changing my mind, because it's THAT good.